paulnorthrop/chandwich/README.md

 ### What does chandwich do?

-The `chandwich` package performs adjustments of an independence loglikelihood using a robust sandwich estimator of the parameter covariance matrix, based on the methodology in .
+The `chandwich` package performs adjustments of an independence loglikelihood using a robust sandwich estimator of the parameter covariance matrix, based on the methodology in [Chandler and Bate (2007)](http://dx.doi.org/10.1093/biomet/asm015).
 This can be used for cluster correlated data when interest lies in the parameters of the marginal distributions.

 ### A simple example